Moyo Studio/Getty Images

 Bottom line

 Debt can be scary, but there are ways to move forward that can make debt more manageable.
 Even if you can’t get your debt fully forgiven, talk to your lender or creditor about your options.
-They may be able to settle your debt for a lower price or might put you on a new repayment plan that works better for you.
+They may be able to settle your debt for a lower price or put you on a new repayment plan that works better for you.

 Editorial Disclaimer